 4. National Gallery of Modern Art, Delhi

 The Art Museum Delhi is where culture and heritage blend with modern art and present a kaleidoscope of picturesque creations.
 The museum is housed inside Jaipur House, which was formerly the residence of erstwhile Maharajas of Jaipur.
 Indian contemporary art, some of which dates back to 150 years, has been presented with élan in this art museum.
 There are pieces of art from the 19th and early-20th century in the form of paintings by British artists, Thomas Daniell, and his nephew, William.
 Works of old masters like Abanindranath Tagore and Raja Ravi Varma, as well as modernists like Rabindranath Tagore and Amrita Sher-Gil make the museum a noteworthy attraction.
 Special exhibitions are organized by the museum, not only inside its own premises but at various locations across the country.
 Lectures, seminars and conferences form part of the activities hosted by the museum to encourage higher studies and research in the field of art history, art criticism, art appreciation, museology and visual and performing arts.
 Paintings, sculpture, graphics, and photographs all put together under one roof delight the history and art lovers.

-- Location: Jaipur House, India Gate, Near Delhi High Court
+- Location: Jaipur House, India Gate, Near Delhi High Court, Delhi

 - Timing: 10 am to 5 pm, Closed on Mondays